 Research school activities

 The CIH / CISMAC Research School hosts seminars and midway evaluations each month.
-Please see the overview below.
+Overview of activities spring 2022 will be posted below.

 CISMAC webinar series